 “To the saloon,” Ben replied, pointing it out between two buildings.
 From his vantage point, Ben could see a trail of something heavy that had been hauled through the alley toward the wooden walkway outside of the saloon.
 “Go get the horses some water and fetch the boys.
 Meet me in there.”

 “What if there’s trouble?”
 Jake asked excitedly.
 He had a young face to match the impetuous tone in his voice, hardly man enough to grow a day’s worth of stubble in the four days they’d been on the trail.

 “Well then I’ll do a lot of shooting to let you all know about it,” Ben replied, sliding his pistol back into its holster.
 “Go on.”

 Jake wanted to argue, but Randy tossed the reins of Ben’s horse at him.

-"Hello?"
-Ben called into the half open door, pushing it aside gently.
-Inside was a kitchen turned upside down, the table broken, the clapboards pulled sideways and hanging half off the wall, empty.
+He nudged the door open.
+It led to a kitchen turned upside down, its table broken, the clapboards pulled sideways and hanging from the wall, empty.
 Pretty much everything littering the floor was broken.
-He didn't go in.
-Instead, he followed the trail toward the saloon.
+“Hello?” he called softly, but there was no answer.